SagarP2/SagarP2/README.md

 # 👋 Hey there, I’m **Sagar Panchal**

-## 🚀 About Me

-> "Building performant, scalable web apps with a passion for DevOps & Cloud."

 I’m a **Full Stack Developer** specializing in the **MERN stack** with an eye for clean, elegant code and scalable architecture.
 Currently expanding my skillset at **BMIIT, UTU** — learning, experimenting, and pushing boundaries.